reactjs/react.dev/src/content/reference/react/useTransition.md

 });
 ```

-The function you pass to `startTransition` must be synchronous, or await an async function.
+The function you pass to `startTransition` must be synchronous.
 You can't mark an update as a Transition like this:

 ```js
 startTransition(() => {